kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Performance Improvements

-**Trish's efficiency focus**: *"Performance improvements are like tuning a musical instrument.
+**Glow's efficiency focus**: *"Performance improvements are like tuning a musical instrument.
 You want to make it sound better without changing its essential character."*

 1. **Profile the current implementation**
 2. **Identify bottlenecks** and optimization opportunities